Devlandia/in-todays-story/2015-04-10-deploying-simple-html-projects-to-ghpages-using-gulp.markdown

     $ gulp server

 This will start the server on port 3000.
-Observe that in the line `files: ['./build/js/*.js', './build/css/*.css', './build/*.html']` **BrowserSync** will keep an eye on these files so in case they change the server will automatically reload them.
+Observe the line `files: ['./build/js/*.js', './build/css/*.css', './build/*.html']`, it tells **BrowserSync** to keep an eye on these files, so in case they change, the server will automatically reload them.

 But this only starts the server, you still need to compile and copy all files to the `./build` folder.